ckaminski/panel8x8/trunk/panels/ReadMe.txt

 Short List of Switches:

-All can be set in code to override library settings.
+Must be declared in Panel.h,
-Define before including Panel8x8.h
+Trying to overried in client code does not work.

 #define PANELS       4  // The Max Number of panels (each panel consumes 8 bytes ram buffer spaces + 16 total overhead)
 Usage: